When Should You Consider a Settlement?

 Again, time is of the essence because if you have already recovered or found another job, your employer can say that you no longer need further compensation and that you are in a better position now.
 If you propose a settlement at the perfect time, to which our lawyers can advise you when, you can get the most out of your settlement.

 Evidence and legal arguments are used in settlement negotiations, so it is very important that you nail these two.
 You will need an experienced advocate on your side.
-We have lawyers specializing in Workers’ Compensation.
+We have reliable workers compensation attorneys in Louisiana.